micmejia/bible-dump/NKJV/1 Peter/1 Pet 1.md

 ###### 1
-Peter, an apostle of Jesus Christ, To the [^a]pilgrims of the Dispersion in Pontus, Galatia, Cappadocia, Asia, and Bithynia,
+Peter, an apostle of Jesus Christ, To the pilgrims of the Dispersion in Pontus, Galatia, Cappadocia, Asia, and Bithynia,

 ###### 2
 elect according to the foreknowledge of God the Father, in sanctification of the Spirit, for obedience and sprinkling of the blood of Jesus Christ: Grace to you and peace be multiplied. ## A Heavenly Inheritance